-- Select Sync in HA Load Balancing mode to allow the administrator to be synced from the primary standalone device to load balancers in an HA load balancing configuration.
+- Select Sync in HA Load Balancing mode to allow the administrator to be synced from the standalone primary to load-balancers in an HA load-balanced configuration.

 Some user information can be required depending on how the user is configured.
 For example, if the user is using token-based authentication by SMS, a mobile number and SMS gateway must be configured before the user can be enabled.

 |Email address||Phone number|

 |Mobile number||SMS gateway: select from the dropdown menu.
 Select Test SMS to send a test message.|

 |Country: Select from the dropdown menu.|

 |Language: Select a specific language from the dropdown menu, or use the default language.|